 - Regulatory compliance.
 The most important thing to check when choosing a forex broker is whether it’s registered as a member of a regulatory body.
 For forex brokers operating in Singapore, make sure to check if it’s regulated by the Monetary Authority of Singapore (MAS).
 This ensures the safety of deposits and the integrity of the broker.

 - Currency pairs offered.
-While there are many currencies available for trading, you’d most likely focus on a handful that has the greatest liquidity or interest you most.
+While there are many currencies available for trading, you’d most likely focus on a handful that have the greatest liquidity or interest you most.
 Some of the most popular trading pairs are SGD/USD and GBP/USD.

 - Initial deposit.
 Many forex brokers offer accounts with varying initial deposit requirements.